Full-Time Equivalent (FTE)

 2.0 + 1.5 = a total FTE of 3.5

-This calculation provides a convenient way to quantify how many theoretically “whole” full-time employees are on the company payroll per year, even if the majority of your workforce is actually part-time.
+This calculation provides a convenient way to quantify how many theoretical “whole” full-time employees are on the company payroll per year, even if the majority of your workforce is part-time.

-For example, comparing the two groups over time allows an organization to find opportunities to improve efficiency when hiring seasonally or when making part-time and full-time staffing decisions.
-After all, the net costs of hiring additional part-time employees may, in fact, be lower than the more visible cost of overtime pay for existing staff, and FTE is used to uncover such findings.
+For example, comparing the two groups over time allows an organization to find opportunities to improve efficiency when hiring seasonally or making staffing decisions.
+After all, the net costs of hiring additional part-time employees could be lower than the more visible cost of overtime pay for existing staff.
+FTE hours can be used to uncover such findings and further shortcomings and risks.

-Additionally, you can use FTE to determine pay for part-time workers by simply multiplying a part-time employee’s FTE by the full-time salary for that same position.
+Additionally, you can use FTE to determine pay for part-time workers.
+You just need to multiply a part-time employee’s FTE by the full-time salary for that same position.
 For example, if a full-time program coordinator makes $60,000 per year for 40 hours a week, a part-time employee working 25 hours per week in the same position (0.625 FTE) would make $37,500 per year.

 When using FTE alongside other performance metrics, it can be easier to understand per-employee costs and output in a large organization.

 The Fair Labor Standards Act (FLSA) doesn't define what full-time or part-time employment is for any employer.
-To fulfill an employer’s shared responsibility to provide access to employee health coverage under the Affordable Care Act, a full-time employee provides at least 30 hours of service per week (or 130 hours per month).
+However, every employer has a shared responsibility to provide access to employee health coverage under the Affordable Care Act.
+This means that a full-time employee must provide at least 30 hours of service per week (or 130 hours per month).

 Most US companies adhere to the standard 40-hour, five-day workweek.
-However, many employers have experimented with a 4-day workweek in recent years.
+However, many employers have experimented with a 4-day workweek in recent years, with 22% of APA survey respondents now offering it.

 FTE 100% is the same as FTE 1.0.
 It represents a single full-time employee or multiple part-time employees whose hours add up to one full-time employee’s hours.